Jemereny/Axependiture-BE/readme.md

 ### Database

 DynamoDB is currently used as there is free storage available.
 Currently using Single-Table design to take advantage of schema-less design of NoSQL tables to store different types of data.

+### Implementation

+Buttons - Currently, I am making use of `callback_data` field from `inlinekeyboardbutton`, to return the context of the message to enable operations to happen.
+I.e. "/spend 5" creates a menu for the user, but since the bot is stateless, the context in the field would be "/spend 5 {category}" based on what the user presses.